Neurodesk

 In case specific singularity flags need to be passed when launching a command from

-can be used.
-For example, in order to launch a graphical tool likemrview
+neurocommands, the environment variableneurodesk_singularity_optscan be used.
+For example, in order to launch a graphical tool likemrview, first defineexport neurodesk_singularity_opts="--nv"to activate the singularity GPU support.

 Example workflow